maryamtahhan/notes/Submariner/markdown/SubmarinerIPSECGW.md

 ```
 <!-- markdownlint-enable line-length -->

-Send traffic
+Start sending traffic (using iperf...)

-You can see the state of the configured tunnels using:
+You can see the state of the configured tunnels on the Gateways using:

 ```bash
 # ipsec whack --status
 ```

-To see the stats for the tunnels use:
+To see the stats for the tunnels on the Gateways using:

 ```bash
 #ipsec whack --trafficstatus